Party til You Puke

-Party til You Puke is the second EP released by Andrew W.K. in October 2000.
-It is an electronic-based album, unlike its guitar based predecessor, AWKGOJ.
+Party til You Puke is the second EP by American rock musician Andrew W.K., released in October 2000.
+It is an electronic-based album, unlike its guitar-based predecessor, AWKGOJ.
 It was initially released on vinyl by Bulb Records, later being released on CD in the United States by Bulb Records as well as Academy Records (a record label established just for the release by Bulb founder Pete Larson) and in Japan by P-Vine Records.